Heat Safety Risks: High Temperatures and Heat-Related Illnesses

 - Mist skin with cool water

 Construction workers should keep a close eye on work and weather conditions throughout the day.
-OSHA developed a Heat Safety Tool that is compatible with iPhone and Android that offers vital safety information any time, any place.
-“The App allows workers and supervisors to calculate the heat index for their worksite, and, based on the heat index, displays a risk level to outdoor workers.
-Then, with a simple ‘click,’ you can get reminders about the protective measures that should be taken at that risk level to protect workers from heat-related illness.”
+OSHA developed a Heat Safety Tool app that offers vital safety information at any time, any place.
+According to the tool, “the app allows workers and supervisors to calculate the heat index for their worksite, and, based on the heat index, displays the risk level to outdoor workers.
+Then, with a simple click, you can get reminders about the protective measures that should be taken at that risk level to protect workers from heat-related illness.”

 OSHA also continues to enhance and expand measures to protect workers from hazards of extreme heat.
 Learn more here.